 - To construct into the CRP effort.

-Companies may think that the existing system is logical and reasonable.
-But in reality, it is not.
-As a result, there will be many expectations and many alternative activities.
+Companies might believe that their current system is logical and reasonable, but in actuality, it falls short of that expectation.
+Consequently, there will be numerous expectations and various alternative activities.

 How do you deal with these risks?